Imaneelharchaoui/imaneelharchaoui/README.md

 ### Hi there, I'm Imane  👋

-## I'm a Software Engineer, Science Enthusiast, Developer!!
+## I'm a Web Development Engineer studying at Ensias!!

 - ✔️ I’m currently learning new technologies and tools ✍
 - ✔️ I’m looking for an end-of-studies internship